andyli/blog/content/posts/2008/2008-06-09_going-to-ria-tutorial-java-technology-behind-web-20.md

 Everything seemed not too difficult although the syntax is differ from C++ or ActionScript that I use most.
-But I think I would continue concentrating on Flash and Flex (or even try some haxe...) since JavaFX is still in development and it looks not running fast... fast enought to run games.
+But I think I would continue concentrating on Flash and Flex (or even try some haxe...) since JavaFX is still in development and it looks not running fast... fast enough to run games.

 The tutorial gave very simple demos of JavaFX and jMaki.
 You may find them from the link on top.

-ps. i met K and Marco there!
-I was worrying if I will be the only BscCM yr1 student who really comes...
+P.S..
+I met K and Marco there!
+I was worrying if I will be the only BScCM yr1 student who really comes...

   [Sun Technology Campus Demo - Talk1]: http://groups.google.com/group/java-campus-user-group-hk/web/sun-technology-campus-demo---talk1